Location scouting just got a whole lot easier!

 I caught up with A Perfect Space Founder, Kate Mitchell to find out what the key things to consider are when looking for that perfect space to shoot in.

 There’s so much to consider before booking a space for your shoot.
-There’s the obvious things like the aesthetics of the space – do they reflect the brand and the objectives of the campaign?
+There are obvious things like the aesthetics of the space – do they reflect the brand and the objectives of the campaign?
 The budget – can you afford the space you want to shoot in?
 The size – will all of your crew and cast actually fit onsite?
 Catering – can you feed everyone during the shoot or get food delivered?
-Then there’s the not so obvious ones.
+Then there are the not so obvious ones.

 Power availability is also often overlooked.
 Often older properties can’t supply enough power to keep your production and all the associated lighting and camera equipment going.
 It can overload the system.
 You might have to bring in a generator to ensure your power needs are met.
 This also needs to be considered if you’re bringing in your own catering kitchen – you might need to connect to gas bottles that you bring along.